mercuryTunz/Classic-Snake-Game/README.md

 # Classic-Snake-Game
-Made by me on Codex but gets changed time to time.
+Made by imfromgalway2 on Codex but gets changed time to time.